radius-project/docs/docs/content/guides/operations/kubernetes/overview/index.md

 ### Resource naming

 Resources that are generated in Kubernetes use the same name as the resource in Radius.
-For example, a Radius container named 'frontend' will map to a Kubernetes Deployment named 'frontend'.
+For example, a Radius container named 'frontend' will map to a Kubernetes Deployment named `'frontend'`.
 This makes it easy to conceptually map between Radius and Kubernetes resources.

-For multiple Radius resources that map to a single Kubernetes resources (_i.e. daprPubSubBrokers, daprSecretStores, and daprStateStores all map to a dapr.io/Component_), when there are collisions in naming Radius has conflict logic to allow the first resource to be deployed, but throw a warning for subsequent resource deployments that have the same name.
-This prevents Radius resources unintentionally overwriting the same generated resource.
+For multiple Radius resources that map to a single Kubernetes resources (_e.g. daprPubSubBrokers, daprSecretStores, and daprStateStores all map to a dapr.io/Component_) and there are collisions in naming, Radius has conflict logic to allow the first resource to be deployed but will throw a warning for subsequent resource deployments that have the same name.
+This prevents Radius resources from unintentionally overwriting the same generated resource.

 ## Kubernetes metadata